Prostate Cancer

 Treatment

-Treatment for small localized prostate cancer without invading surrounding tissue
+Treatment for small, localised prostate cancer without invading surrounding tissue

 Treatment of more extensive localised prostate cancer with invasion of surrounding soft tissues